benjamincrozat/legacy-blog/posts/2-how-to-check-laravel-version.md

 app()->version();
 ```

-## Check your Laravel version in your composer.json and composer.lock files
+## Check inside the composer.json and composer.lock files

 In your *composer.json*, you will be able to get the minimum version of Laravel your project is locked on: